Custom table name

 Summary

-Ifenv.cluster_name is set, clisma treats the environment as clustered and creates the migrations table using ReplicatedReplacingMergeTree(...) with ON CLUSTER "<cluster_name>".
+Ifmigrations.table.is_replicated is true, clisma treats the environment as clustered and creates the migrations table using ReplicatedReplacingMergeTree(...) with ON CLUSTER "<detected_cluster>".

 No. This is intentional.
 ClickHouse DDL and data changes are often non-transactional and may be irreversible.
 Reliable rollbacks are hard to guarantee and can introduce more risk than they remove.
 The expected workflow is to apply new forward migrations that correct or compensate for previous changes.Does clisma support multi-statement migrations?